prominence-eosc/docs/quick-start.md

 ID      NAME   CREATED               STATUS      ELAPSED      IMAGE             CMD
 22071          2019-05-23T12:13:59   deploying                docker/whalesay   cowsay boo
 ```
+The job will initially be in the idle state, then will progress through the deploying, ready, running and finally completed.
+If the job is no longer visible from `prominence list` it means that the job has completed.

 Once the job has finished running you can look at the job's standard output:
 ```
 $ prominence stdout 22071